-Susan Nomberg McCollough, International Artist, was born in Bronx, New York and lived in Dothan, Alabama where she graduated from Dothan High School.
+International Artist, Susan Nomberg McCollough was selected “Artist of the Year” 2017 by Art Tour International and selected one of the Top 60 Masters of Contemporary Art.
+She was selected for The Best Modern/Contemporary Artist of 2015/2016/2017.
+She was born in Bronx, New York and lived in Dothan, Alabama where she graduated from Dothan High School.

 She received her bachelor of science degree in theater and art from The University of Alabama and has continued to study with many accomplished artists and teachers including Professor Gary Sussman at Students Art League of New York, Vytlacil Campus in Sculpture and Sonia De Franceschi at the Accademia D'Arte; Florence, Italy.